Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

     // from being dropped, which would otherwise cause a double free when
     // `original_string` is dropped later.
 We could equally prevent
     // `original_string` being dropped instead, but, to me, it makes sense to
-    // have this behaviour in the inner code block.
+    // have this behavior in the inner code block.
 This also means if the
     // capacity of `original_string` was larger than `capacity` it won't cause
     // unfreed memory.
     //